WomaninTech-spec/ECFDevOps-Act3/README.md

 # ECFDevOps-Act3
-Activité 3 de l'ECF finale pour bachelor DevOps
+Act 3 de for the final ECF : bachelor DevOps

 Table of content
 Introduction to setting up a CI/CD pipeline on AWS: